JackSzwergold/Writing/memories/One Day There, One Day Gone.md

 That’s what she needed me for.
 She was too cowardly to do something like abandon a family pet by herself so she needed someone like me to be there to validate her actions.

 After getting back to her place and I don’t know what happened next.
 I don’t even recall if her kids were home or even what she told them about where their family cat went.
-All I do know is after that day nobody—not even the kids—ever talked about Amanda again which disturbed me more than the act of abandonment.
+All I do know is after that day nobody — not even the kids — ever talked about Amanda again which disturbed me more than the act of abandonment.

 Pictures still existed.
 But the specifics of what happened to Amanda were never discussed and questions were never asked.
 One day Amanda was there and one day the she was gone.
 And everyone pretended that was normal.

-***

-*One Day There, One Day Gone: My Sister Threw Out a Cat (c) Copyright by Jack Szwergold; written on May 21, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*